 I have been working with photographers of all abilities and I have developed a teaching programme that encourages creativity.
 It's not about what camera or lens you use, it's about developing your vision, the way you see the world and the way you translate that vision into fantastic photographs.
 I like to work one to one or in a group, I also do distance tutoring via Skype or email.

-Thousands of teachers can teach you photojournalism.
+Thousands of tutors can teach you photojournalism.
 Find private lessons closest to you.